loh-tar/pass-paste/README.md

 - No unneeded exposure of secrets to each application or listeners, like KDE-Connect

 To be honest, this solution doesn't work as best as it could.
 Best would be to *"paste"* by middle mouse button, just as usual.
-But `xwininfo`, which is used to select the target window, doesn't have an option `-button` like `xkill`.
+But `xprop`, which is used to select the target window, doesn't have an option `-button` like `xkill`.
 This limitation is more bothersome than expected.

 ## Usage